DiligentGraphics/DiligentEngine/Troubleshooting.md

   `PLATFORM_UNIVERSAL_WINDOWS`, `PLATFORM_ANDROID`, `PLATFORM_LINUX`, `PLATFORM_MACOS`, and
   `PLATFORM_IOS` macros is defined as `1`.

-* When building on Windows, generating Visual Studio project files is the recommended way. **Do not** use Visual Studio's built-in CMake and *Open Folder* option.
-Other IDEs such as Visual Studio Code or CLion are not guaranteed to work.
+* When building on Windows, generating Visual Studio project files is the recommended way.
+  Other IDEs such as Visual Studio Code or CLion may need extra configuration to properly set up the build environment.

 * If on Windows you get long path error, try cloning the project to a folder with shorter name such as `c:/git/DiligentEngine`.